Giving in your will

 We know that medical research can save and change children’s lives.
 By leaving a gift in your will to Action Medical Research you will be helping to find ways to reduce premature birth, to support children facing a lifetime of challenges caused by disabilities, and to develop cutting-edge therapies for rare and incurable diseases.

-Please contact Jane Tarrant for a friendly, confidential discussion on 01403 327414 or email email@example.com or read our simple guide to making a will (right) to help you prepare to make a Will.
+Please contact Jane Tarrant for a friendly, confidential discussion on 01403 327414 or email email@example.com if you would like a copy of our legacies booklet.

 If you have already made a will it is easy to add a codicil (a document that adds to or alters a will) leaving a gift to Action Medical Research.
 Your solicitor can draw this up for you.
 It is signed in the same manner as a Will, and placed with your Will.